dwtalk/b4b-unraid/README.txt

 ## Prerequisite

-Unraid running on a USB stick in the PX4
+Unraid running on a device (either physical or virtual machine).
+Ensure that you have some disk that is fast to place the linux source.
-External Hard Drive plugged into USB /dev/sdc1

-1. Get the linux kernel source downloaded and extracted /linux-5.10.28-Unraid (add the -Unraid)
+1. Get the linux kernel source downloaded and extracted to /usr/src Use the version here: https://github.com/dwtalk/linux-unraid-6.12.10

-2. Ge the appropriate devel headers that match the kernel version/ Might not find exact, but slackware or centos will have something.
-I used centOS RPM and extracted with "bsdtar"
+2. Run prelim.sh to install compilation requirements

 ## Building and Testing

-1. mkdir /tmp/d

-2. mount /dev/sdc1 /tmp/d

-3. Run scripts to download and install the latest build packages for kernel module compilation These may need updated to match slackware-current

-1.sh
-2.sh

-4. Goto /usr/src/linux-5.10.28-Unraid and edit the makefile to add "-Unraid" to EXTRAVERSION
+1. Goto /usr/src/linux-6.1.79-Unraid --DO NOT edit the makefile to add "-Unraid" to EXTRAVERSION if using a version already prepared for unraid

-5. Extract the devel kernel headers and copy to /usr/include

-6. Copy patches over from /usr/src/..Unraid2
-Ru with "git apply *.patch"
+2. If patches not already applied, copy patches over from /usr/src/..Unraid2 Ru with "git apply *.patch"
-Copy over System.map?
-Modules.symvers?
+Copy over System.map? .oldconfig or .config or run make olddefconfig

-7. Run "make menuconfig" from the linux src folder Disable trace and kernel debug and wireless drivers

-8. Make what is needed
+3. Make what is needed

 make modules_prepare
 make modules
 make headers
 make headers_install
+make

-9. Go to b4b-unraid-master folder (from git here)
+4. Go to b4b-unraid-master folder (from git here)

 make clean
 make